-- Clean and disinfect work surfaces, chopping boards and equipment thoroughly before you start preparing food and after you have used them to prepare raw food.
+- Clean and disinfect work surfaces, chopping boards and equipment before you start preparing food and after you have used them to prepare raw food.

 - Use separate, colour-coded equipment (including chopping boards and knives) for raw meat/poultry and ready-to-eat food unless they can be heat disinfected in, for example, a commercial dishwasher.

 - Wash your hands before preparing food.
 Wash your hands after touching raw food.

 - Keep raw and ready-to-eat food apart at all times, including packaging material for ready-to-eat food.